divinecuration/divinecuration.github.io/_posts/2021-10-10-baud-alterity.md

 > The desire for events to converge is greater than the fear of the event itself---the desire to see causal logic dismantled, a logic which we find deeply repellant, even if we obey the dominant moral imperative and speak in causal terms.
 We dream of seeing things strung together by a secret logic, entirely independent of our wills. {% cite IE -l 114 %}

+> [E]vil is not in any sense the opposite of Good, and seeing the one as the mirror-image of the other is an optical illusion.
+Only Good posits itself as such; Evil does not posit itself at all.
+Like the Nothing, of which it is the analogon, it is perfect because it is opposed to nothing.
+Good and Evil, like masculine and feminine, are asymmetric: they are not the mirrors, nor the complements, nor the opposites of each other.
+The relation between them might, rather, be described as ironic.
+One of the terms scoffs at the other and its own positing.
+In all essentials, they are not comparable.
+This is where the weakness of all analysis in terms of 'difference' lies.
+Asymmetric terms do not leave room for a 'difference'.
+Evil is more than different, since it does not measure itself against the Good, and thus leaves us no choice. {% cite IE -l 127 %}

 ## References
 {% bibliography --cited %}